Food Safety GMP Manual

 "The FDA Food Safety Modernization Act (FSMA) was signed into law on January 4, 2011.
 It aims to ensure the U.S. food supply is safe by shifting the focus of federal regulators from responding to contamination to preventing it."

 Foreign food manufacturers exporting to the U.S. will have to comply with U.S. regulations.
-This means their manufacturing plants will have to be operated in compliance with the requirements of 21 CFR Part 110.
+This means their manufacturing plants will have to be operated in compliance with the requirements of the FDA's GMPs.

-As defined by the FDA in 21 CFR Part 110, GMPs describe the methods, equipment, facilities and controls for the production of processed food.
+As defined by the FDA, GMPs describe the methods, equipment, facilities and controls for the production of processed food.
 They are the minimum sanitary and processing requirements for the production of safe and wholesome food, and are an important part of regulatory control over the safety of the nation’s food supply.
 FDA inspections are also conducted in accordance with the applicable GMPs.

 What are the benefits of compliance?